jhychan/parsec-cloud-host/readme.md

 # Parsec Cloud Host using PowerShell DSC
-Configure a cloud-hosted parsec VM in using PowerShell DSC
+Configure a cloud-hosted parsec VM in using PowerShell DSC.
+Leverages most of the hard work done by https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool

 # Bootstrapping
 1. Start PowerShell with Administrator privileges: